 The end of summer is here.
 We are reaping the rewards of our vegetable gardens, and our summer flowers are at their peaks, soon to fade away.
 Just because fall is on the horizon it doesn't mean our time in our gardens is done!
-Late summer/early fall is the ideal time to work on some landscaping projects.
-Here are four fall landscaping projects you can get started on and some American made supplies that will help you out!
+Late summer/early fall is the ideal time to work on some fall yard work and landscaping projects.
+Here are four fall landscaping projects you can get started on and some American made supplies to help you out!

-Fall Landscaping Projects and the American made Supplies that you'll need
+Fall Landscaping Projects and the American made Supplies you'll need

 1. Plant shrubs

 Depending on the zone in which you live, prime shrub planting time can be anywhere from late August to early November.
 It is best to wait until the hottest days have passed so that the newly planted shrubs do not struggle with heat and excessive dryness.
 Some types of shrubs go dormant in late fall (mostly northern weather types), so late fall is the best time to plant these.

 Early fall is the best time to plant most types of grass, when the temperatures are cooler and the danger of hot sun is not a hindrance to growth.
 The time to plant grass seeds also is dependent on the type of grass that you choose to grow in your yard.
 To find out the best growing time and grass type for your state, you can refer here for suggestions.

 3. Plant Spring bulbs

 Depending on where you live in the United States, the optimum time to plant spring bulbs can be as soon as early August, or as late as mid December.
 This is because bulb types and growing climate are taken into factor.
 To find out the best bulbs for your region, and when to plant them, check here.

 Of course the fall landscaping project that most people take part in is the annual raking of the leaves!
 The question most of us have every year is what to do with all the leaves?
 Most trash companies charge per bag for leaf pick up.
 Or, if you are like me, the leaves get piled (and I mean PILED) into our compost bin.